nimsandu/spicetify-bloom/README.md

 </details>

 ...or if you don't want to use shell commands, you can download the installation scripts within the repository.

-### Spicetify Marketplace

-You may also install the theme from the Spicetify Marketplace.
-Simply install [spicetify-marketplace](https://github.com/spicetify/spicetify-marketplace) by following it's installation instructions.
-Look for `Bloom` theme and install it.

 ## Manual Installation
 Use this guide to install if you're having trouble using the shell commands/installation scripts.